 The University of Leeds is well connected via all major modes of public transport and there are lots of discounts and benefits on hand in order to save you money on regular travel!
 Take a look below for more details.

-Catching the bus
+Catching the bus in Leeds

 Staying out late?
 Service 1 operates until 3.00am on Monday – Saturday nights.
 The Students Union also operate a night bus which takes students from the entrance of the Union building to their doorstep and costs just £1!
 For more information about this handy service click here.